-Often, we end up with the same resolutions, year after year, without much success.
+Often, we end up with the same goals and resolutions, year after year, without much success.
 What we don’t tend to realise is that the process itself is flawed.
-New Year’s resolutions are functionally the same as if we were to choose a destination and try to get to there without any form of navigation.
+The process we use is functionally the same as if we were to choose a destination and try to get to there without any form of navigation.
 How are we supposed arrive without any sense of direction or mapped route?

 Shifting our focus from attaining the result to asking the right questions gives us clarity.
 These insights help us understand the direction we want to move in.

 Quality questions create a quality life.
 Successful people ask better questions, and as a result, they get better answers.-Tony Robbins

 We are the creators of our craft; the alchemists of our lives.
 We have the ability to take the mundane and transform it into something of awe.
 All of the tension in our lives can be woven into beauty, just as the beauty in our lives can crumble under tension.

 Vision, imagination and discipline can make miracles happen.
 While we cannot control the outer circumstances of our lives, our mindset is within our control.

 “You are today where your thoughts have brought you; you will be tomorrow where your thoughts take you.“ – James Allen

 Remember that life is about the journey, not the destination.
 Simply having a vague goal of “get fit” or “make more money” isn’t going to make you happier now.
 Try not to get too distracted by obsessing over the ultimate goal – experiencing progress and investing energy in the process is what brings fulfilment.

 Here are some valuable questions worth asking yourself in times of reflection and redirection:

 What were your best and worst moments of last year?